Why We’re Bankrolling Luxury Brands: The Spending Habits No One Talks About

 Meanwhile, high-net-worth individuals (who actually could buy endless luxury goods without blinking) account for only a fraction of sales.

-Luxury brands love this split.
-Why?
+Why, you might ask.
 Because middle-class customers are repeat buyers.
-They save up.
-They follow drops.
-They get on waiting lists.
+They save up, they follow drops, they get on waiting lists.
 They’re loyal in ways the ultra-rich aren’t, because for them, it’s emotional.

 The debt problem no one wants to talk about